krantiparida/beyond-image-to-depth/README.md

 ```

 ## Acknowledgement
-Some portion of the code are adapted from [Rouhan Gao](https://ai.stanford.edu/~rhgao/).
-Thanks Rouhan!
+Some portion of the code are adapted from [Ruohan Gao](https://ai.stanford.edu/~rhgao/).
+Thanks Ruohan!